Dee-Nwanjah/Data_Science-Portfolio/README.md

 Your Streamlit app is available at: https://fbfc47e3af13.ngrok-free.app

-COVID-19 Data Explorer
-Project Description
-I created this project explore and visualize global COVID-19 data using Python, and also leveraging the power of pandas for data manipulation, plotly for interactive visualizations, and streamlit to build an interactive web application.
-I downloaded the latest COVID-19 data from Our World in Data and performed cleaning, preparation, and various analytical tasks to understand trends, country comparisons, vaccination progress, and correlations with demographic factors.

-Setup and Installation
-in other to run this project, you will need a Python environment with the necessary libraries installed.
-As far as i know, The easiest way to get started is by using Google Colaboratory (Colab), which provides a free, cloud-based Jupyter notebook environment.

 STEPS TO FOLLOW:
 Open the Colab Notebook: Access the Colab notebook associated with this project.
 Install Dependencies: In the Colab notebook, I used pip to install the required libraries:
 !pip install streamlit pandas numpy plotly requests pyngrok